Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 There may be cases where the submerchant is owed money, but the instructional hold does not have the balance to cover this.
 In these cases, a debit to the operating account must be made to balance the instruction.

+## Reimbursing the Aggregator

+Similar to the above, there may be cases where the submerchant owes money, but the instructional hold does not have the balance to cover this.
+In these cases, a debit to the submerchant must be made to balance the instruction.

+## Splitting to third parties through Net Funding

+For information on Splitting funds, please see the following page [here](?path=docs/getting-started/getting-started-instfunding-split.md)